davidakennedy/davidakennedy.com/_src/posts/2013-06-30-accessible-zen-an-accessible-wordpress-theme.md

   - Work
 ---

-{% img "", "intrinsic", "accessible-zen-screenshot-0.png", "One column design, with white background, blue links and blue headers.", "", 600, 450 %}
+{% img "", "", "accessible-zen-screenshot-0.png", "One column design, with white background, blue links and blue headers.", "", 600, 400 %}

 Accessibility is hard.
 It shouldn't have to be.